raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

 acompáñanos = come along
     ?
 Ven al concierto con nosotros : `Come along to the concert with us`

+perseguir = to chase
+    ?
+El perro persiguió al gato : `The dog chased the cat`

 me aparté
     = move aside
     = step aside
     ?
 Me aparté para que pasara el coche : `I stepped/moved aside to let the car pass`

+de camino a ... = on the way to ...
+    ?
+De camino al trabajo, paré a comprar café : `On the way to work, I stopped to buy coffee`

 ## Moving Around a City